AnalysisUpdated March 26, 2026

 +

-Start with free options: Google Business Profile, Google reviews, and AI search optimization (FAQ sections, specialty pages).
+Start with free options: Google Business Profile and AI search optimization through FAQ sections and specialty pages.
 Then invest in your own website.
 These investments compound over time, unlike a monthly directory fee.

 Related guides